zeldin/super-reu/docs/porting_guide.md

 with the bus cycle timing.

 * `clk` - The system clock (100 MHz)
+* `reset` - Synchronous reset, when 1 the bus will be tristated and DMA deasserted
 * `phi` - This should be a recreated PHI signal which is in phase with the external `PHI2` signal but synced with the `clk` clock for setup and hold purposes